dwhdai/physionet-2019/README.md

 docker build -t physionet .
 ```

 - Create test directories: 1) Copy some of the training data into the a test input directory and 2) create an empty output directory.
-This is what my test directories look like:
+This is whapythont my test directories look like:
 ```
 C:\Users\PouPromC\Projects\physionet-2019\test_data (abstract-submission -> origin)
 λ ls